Find answers.

 You can contact the clinician any time by signing in to your Focused account and hitting the ‘chat’ icon.
 This will take you to your message centre where you can ask them any questions you need to.

-What qualifications do your doctors have to treat ADHD?
+What qualifications do your doctors have to assess ADHD?

 All of our ADHD clinicians are registered healthcare professionals licensed to practice in mental health.